Concepts

 Channel

 A destination for notifications.
-Channels live independently of endpoints — you create them once under Notifications and attach them to as many endpoints as you like.
+Channels live independently of endpoints.
+You create them once under Notifications and attach them to as many endpoints as you like.

 | Type | Notes |